Texas Holdem Terms

 Expected Value (EV)

-A rating on whether a certain way of playing a hand will win or lose in the long run.
-Usually, this is a positive or negative, like +EV and -EV.
+Expected value is a rating on whether a certain way of playing a hand will win or lose in the long run.
+Usually, this is positive or negative, like +EV and -EV.
 To be a winning poker player, you’ll need to make +EV plays most of the time.

 Family Pot